 Haskayne Legacy Park development

 Together, Haskayne Legacy Park and Glenbow Ranch Provincial Park will create a continuous and integrated greenway along the Bearspaw Reservoir.
-The park will provide a key connection to the regional pathway system and the Trans-Canada Trail that will connect Calgary to Glenbow Ranch Provincial Park and the town of Cochrane.
+The park will provide a key connection to the regional pathway system and the Trans-Canada Trail that will eventually connect Calgary to Glenbow Ranch Provincial Park and the town of Cochrane.

 Figure 1: Haskyane Legacy Park, Arrival Plaza and Pavilion